jduck/lk-reducer/README.md

 Usage
 -----
-To use this program, start by invoking it with the path to the linux kernel source you're planning to reduce.
+To use this program, start by invoking it with the path to the Linux kernel source you're planning to reduce.
 If no target directory is given, it defaults to the current directory.